MCZbase/DataShot_DesktopApp/README.md

 This will present you with a login dialog to run the tests, populated from the values in your src/main/java/hibernate.cfg.xml file.

-Builds were done with a mix of maven and ant to build the executable jar.
+Builds were previously done with a mix of maven and ant to build the executable jar.
 These are still available with the profile ant (which will leave executable jars in the build/ directory:

     mvn package -P ant